Elsword: Server merge

 As of December 4, 2015 Elsword servers for the Philippines, Indonesia and India have now been merged into the Elsword International Server, which is published by KOG Games.

+Reception

+Although Elsword received some criticism for pay to win systems, the game was generally well-received, and peaked with 2,500 active players on Steam in August 2013.

 Media

 Manhwa

 There are a series of manhwa based on the game, published by Korean publisher Haksan Culture Company in a series of magazines called ElType.
 The magazines are published by KOG Studios, the creators of Elsword.
 They involve a main story in each magazine with short comic gags at the beginning and end.
 After the first four volumes were released, the series went on a hiatus due to the main artist of Elsword leaving.
 KOG later created a short series of manhwas different from ElType, involving Chung and his transformation into his second job advancement.
 During the release of Ara, ElType was rebooted with a new team of artists, entitled ElType Season 2.
 The first volume introduced Ara and her lore, along with numerous different short comics, each illustrated by several different artists.
 Add was later featured in Eltype Season 3.